 Everyone has a story, and while as a child I conjured up many a story in my own mind, it wasn't until the late 80's that Byron the dolphin was 'born'.
 Inspired by the kindergarten children I was caring for,

-I saw how ensouling the character of an animal with similar feelings and thought-life as their own, helped the child to identify with each character and get in touch with their own feelings.
+I saw how ensouling the character of an animal with similar feelings and thought-life as our own, helped the child to identify with each character and get in touch with their own feelings.

-Change was modelled by each character in the story, feeding the child's soul and their inherent search for answers...why?...
+Change was modeled by each character in the story, feeding the child's soul and their inherent search for answers...why?...

-Through story, the child was observed to be more settled and confident, easily navigating their way through their own adaptation to the environment, personalties and daily experiences; resolving conflicts themselves and helping others along the way.
+Through story, the child was observed to be more settled and confident, easily navigating their way through their own adaptation to the environment, personalities, and daily experiences; resolving conflicts themselves, and helping others along the way.